darkoverlordofdata/doran-zerog/readme.md

 Based on the Gnome's GLib and GObject.
 Valauses GLib as it's runtime, but there is much of GLib that is does not use at all.
 This implementation uses even less.

+Just support for the oop syntax.
+Currently being co-developed with  https://github.com/darkoverlordofdata/doran-xna.framework

 No threading, no marshalling, no notifications.
 No custom gobject constructor or properties.
 No Variant data type, nothing that relies on Variant, such as

         GLib.Object(Mode: 420);

-Just support for the oop syntax.

-### status:
-This is being rewriten.
-The original prototype is a header only static inline library.
-The rewrite does not modify the glib headers, its only an alternate implementation.

-At this point it just sort of works.
-But if you declare something not supported:
+If you declare something not supported:

         public Thread t2;

 you'll get a link error due to undefined references.

-## Demos - using prototype version
+## Old Demos - using prototype version (Compact ZeroG)

 ### [<del>ShmupWarz II</del> Better Than Shmup](https://darkoverlordofdata.com/zerog-shmupwarz/)
 [The old standby](https://github.com/darkoverlordofdata/zerog-shmupwarz)